cloudcreativity/json-api/UPGRADE.md

 If you have your own store implementation, you will need to add `Contracts\Store\StoreInterface::isType()` to your implementation.

+### Validation

+If you have your own validation error factory implementation, you will need to add `Contracts\Validators\ValidatorErrorFactoryInterface::relationshipUnknownType()` to your implementation.

 ## v0.5 to v0.6

 ### Api